cnr-ibba/SMARTER-database/docs/data-import.rst

 Adding breeds to the database
 -----------------------------

+Before upload samples into SMARTER-database, you have to register the breed first:
-First step of data import is to add breeds in to the database: If the dataset have one or few breeds, you could define a new breed object by calling :ref:`add_breed.py <add_breed>` like this:
+If the dataset have one or few breeds, you could define a new breed object by calling :ref:`add_breed.py <add_breed>` like this:

 .. code-block:: bash